paulpatarinski/Xamarin.Forms.Plugins/SVG/README.md

 In the example my SVG file is located under the Images folder in the PluginSampleApp project.
 The SvgAssembly is a reference to the assembly containing the svg/xaml file.

+# Where to get SVG/XAML?
+Win Phone does not support SVGs by default and there are no good SVG to Win Phone XAML libraries.
+Therefore the easiest way to get an SVG and it's XAML equivalent is download [Metro Studio](http://www.syncfusion.com/downloads/metrostudio).This software will give you a large selection of SVGs with the ability to export in Metro XAML format ALL FOR FREE.

 # License
 Licensed under main repo license